sfsworms/phd-scripts/cyclic_peptide_pipeline/README.md

 # Peptide analysis pipeline

+## Peptide trimming
+Done with the filterAndTrim() function of dada2.
+See file scripts/dada2/reads_filtering_dada2.R

+## Peptide merging
+Merge the paired end reads.
+Done with the FLASH software. (http://ccb.jhu.edu/software/FLASH/).
+See /other_tools/flash.bat

 ## Peptide sequence extraction

 Done with peptide_extraction.R.
-This saves all peptides from the sequencing files to a fasta file.in a folder called "peptide_sequence".
+This saves all peptides from the sequencing files to a fasta file in a folder called "peptide_sequence".
 There are versions depending on the type of intein.

 Output has this format:
 >NNK3 fw